 The high share of employees with experience in the city's priority sectors is typical of Lublin.
 These include: logistics, transport and warehousing; ICT and BPO/SSC; healthcare services, automotive and mechanical engineering; biotechnology and pharmacy; the food sector; the leisure industry and the academic sector.
 Additional assets for potential investors are attractive labour and employment costs in comparison with other Central and Eastern European cities.

-Lublin is one of the largest academic centres in Poland.
-It hosts 9 higher education institutions which educate 65,000 students, which means that every fifth resident is actually a student.
-The well-recognised and respected higher education institutions are also popular among foreign students.
-These constitute almost 10% of students, which ranks Lublin as first among Polish cities in terms of its multicultural character.
-They come from almost 100 countries, such as Ukraine, Taiwan, the USA or Saudi Arabia.
+Lublin is one of the largest academic centres in Poland, hosting 9 higher education institutions which educate nearly 65,000 of students.
+That means every fifth resident of the city is a student.
+The well-recognised and respected higher education institutions are also popular among the foreigners.
+These constitute almost 13% of students, which makes Lublin one of the most multicultural city in Poland.
+The students come from almost 115 countries, such as Ukraine, Taiwan, the USA or Saudi Arabia.

 The variety of faculties and wide scope of research in numerous fields provides vast research and cooperation opportunities.
 Agreements signed between educational institutions and the business world are aimed at building partnerships in research and development.
 Such mutual efforts are significant not only in the context of conducted interdisciplinary research projects and the joint usage of specialised infrastructure, but mainly in the field of knowledge commercialisation.